-Based on our shares outstanding as of , upon the completion of this offering, a total of shares of common stock will be outstanding, assuming the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of shares of common stock and shares of non-voting common stock.
+Based on our shares outstanding as of June 30, 2019, upon the completion of this offering, a total of 28,891,945 shares of common stock and non-voting common stock will be outstanding, assuming the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 10,787,861 shares of common stock and 6,431,205 shares of non-voting common stock (including 3,026,449 shares of our Series C convertible preferred stock issued after June 30, 2019).
 Of these shares, all shares of common stock sold in this offering by us, plus any shares sold by us upon exercise of the underwriters' option to purchase additional shares, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates" as defined in Rule 144 under the Securities Act (Rule 144).